The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 * Souleater combo on 1 target.
 * Stalwart Soul combo on 2+ targets.
-* Edge of Shadow on 1 target.
+* Edge of Shadow on 1-2 targets.
-* Flood of Shadow on 2+ targets.
+* Flood of Shadow on 3+ targets.
+* Carve and Spit on 1-3 targets.
+* Abyssal Drain on 4+ targets or when healing is needed.
 * Living Shadow when available.
 * Bloodspiller on 1-2 targets.
 * Quietus on 3+ targets.

+## Levels 81-90

+While there are a few new buttons to press in this level range, none of them affect your skill usage priorities.
+Oblation provides some additional mitigation, Salt and Darkness is a followup to Salted Earth for extra damage, and Shadowbringer is free damage in both AoE and single-target situations.
+Make sure to use them all when you can for maximum total benefit.